Coronavirus Recovery: A PPP Automation Success Story

-“This was highly indicative of the opportunities we still see within the industry,” Fan said.
+“This was highly indicative of the opportunities we still see within the industry,” Armendariz said.
 “We need 360-degree views of our customers, fused from hosts of various systems, each specialized in certain functions of services.
 We need the tools to do reconciliation and data governance to ensure our customers’ data is secure and correct.
 We need automation to improve the accuracy and the efficiency of our operations.

 “We need to do all this and then do it better, keeping in mind that it is the customer we serve.”

 The PPP program is only half complete – as you remember, most of those loans are likely to be forgiven provided they followed the precise rules about how the money was spent.
 There will be another wave of banks over the summer looking for automation and reporting tools to help smooth the forgiveness process.
 The stakes will be high, once again, for both banks and their customers.
-Fan and his team at Saxony are looking forward to that challenge.
+Armendariz and his team at Saxony are looking forward to that challenge.

-“This project served as a reminder of the reason of why I love doing what I do,” Fan said.
+“This project served as a reminder of the reason of why I love doing what I do,” Armendariz said.
 “We don’t always get to see the fruits of our labor, but this time we were blessed to reap those rewards in a matter of weeks.